-The new coronavirus is increasing the risk of “leave cancer behind”.
-In fact, according to data and estimates from Europe and the US, the extreme pressure on health care systems coming from the pandemic is deeply affecting cancer diagnosis, and possibly the mortality rate in cancer patients.
+The coronavirus pandemic is increasing the risk that cancer gets ‘left behind’.
+According to data and estimates from Europe and the US, extreme pressure on healthcare systems is impacting heavily on rates of cancer screening and care, which could lead to an increase in mortality rates.

 In the COVID-19 era, oncologists all over the world have changed their schedules and daily routine practice according to recommendations from cancer professional associations, prioritising care of the most aggressive tumours and cancelling or postponing non-essential tests and screenings.
 Moreover, patients do not feel comfortable going to the hospital, sometimes because of the fear of being infected.
 At the end of the day, all these changes result in a worrisome decrease in cancer diagnosis and predicted excess cancer deaths.